 A process as long and complex as chocolate making demands diligent focus from the involved people and machines.
 Automation is a great way to make the process precise and fast.

-Cybernetik Technologies has delivered customized automation and equipment solutions for the chocolate industry that enable close monitoring and control over each stage to make exceptional quality chocolate.
+Cybernetik has delivered customized automation and equipment solutions for the chocolate industry that enable close monitoring and control over each stage to make exceptional quality chocolate.

 The production of chocolate, Simon Fraser University.

 Cultivation, Preparation & Roasting the Cocoa beans, Ritter Sport.